 VIP Dinner Cruise with Bateaux Parisiens |

-Four years and a zillion euros (approximately) in the making, Hotel Lutetia has revealed its new look and feel, including the restored restaurant, Brasserie Lutetia.
-Chef Gérald Passédat has brought his seafood sensibilities from his Michelin 3-Star restaurant in Marseille to launch the renovated brasserie.
-This is the place to fill up on fresh oysters, with seafood platters and whole fish as the stars of the show.
+Four years and a zillion euros (approximately) in the making, Hotel Lutetia revealed a new look, including the restored restaurant, Brasserie Lutetia.
+Head Chef Gérald Passédat was brought in to apply the seafood sensibilities from his Michelin 3-Star restaurant in Marseille.
+We dined there when it was under his toque and found the experience less than stellar.
+Not one of our memorable Paris restaurants.

 Discover the Food & Wine of the Marais |